-Last week I actually visited the Falmouth grad show and remembered feeling bright eyed and bushy tailed like the now recent graduates, geez I can’t call myself that now!
-I’m going to share with you the top 5 things that I have learnt since graduation, don’t worry it’s not all doom and gloom, so here we go…
+Last week I actually visited the Falmouth grad show and remembered feeling bright eyed and bushy tailed like the now recent graduates.
+Geez I can’t call myself that now!
+I’m going to share with you the top 5 things that I have learnt since graduating university.
+Don’t worry it’s not all doom and gloom, here we go.

 1. Hard work

-This is a hard realisation, you think if you work hard at uni and get good grades then people will be lining up at your door to hire you, (Ech Urghh buzzer noise which I don’t know how to spell onomatopoeically).
-Now is the time you really need to work hard and pull you finger out your arse, there’s no more lecturers telling you what to do or helping you out or pushing you on, it is now all in your hands.
-I mean obviously this can be different for everyone depending on what you do but, I’m speaking from my experience as a graphic design graduate.
+This is a hard realisation, you think if you work hard at uni and get good grades then people will be lining up at your door to hire you.
+(Ech Urghh buzzer noise which I don’t know how to spell onomatopoeically).
+Now is the time you really need to work hard and pull you finger out your arse.
+There’s no more lecturers telling you what to do or helping you out or pushing you on.
+It is now all in your hands.
+I mean obviously this can be different for everyone depending on what you do.
+But, I’m speaking from my experience as a graphic design graduate.

-When you graduate from uni, unless you’ve managed to line up a job for a soon as you finish (which I don’t actually recommend doing and you can read about that in a post here).
-You’re most probably going to have to move back home with your parents for the short if not foreseeable future, now this can feel like a massive step in the wrong direction, you’ve just gained your independence and then it all reverts back to before you even left for uni and it was like it never even happened…
+When you graduate from uni, unless you’ve managed to line up a job for a soon as you finish.
+(Which I don’t actually recommend doing and you can read about that in a post here).
+You’re most probably going to have to move back home with your parents for the short if, not foreseeable future.
+Now this can feel like a massive step in the wrong direction.
+You’ve just gained your independence and then it all reverts back to before you even left for uni and it was like it never even happened…

-All your uni friends have now moved back home or have gone their separate ways in order to achieve their goals and dreams and so have you.
-I mean if you kept in contact with your original friends from home then that’s great as you won’t be so lonely but, it can be hard to meet up and spend time with any one of your friends the older you get, everyone has their own lives to lead.
+All your uni friends have now moved back home or have gone their separate ways in order to achieve their goals and dreams and, so have you.
+If you kept in contact with your original friends from home then that’s great as you won’t be so lonely.
+But, it can be hard to meet up and spend time with anyone of your friends the older you get.
+Everyone has their own lives to lead.
 It’s not as easy to all meet up at the local pub when you live all over the country or possibly the world!

-I thought I was going to have some sort of lightbulb moment where everything was going to become clear and I knew exactly what I wanted but, this never happened and to be honest I don’t think it ever will.
+I thought I was going to have some sort of lightbulb moment where everything was going to become clear and I knew exactly what I wanted.
+But, this never happened and to be honest I don’t think it ever will.
 Progressing in a direction in any form is better than none.
-Remind yourself, and I have to do this too, that nothing is stuck forever, if you don’t like you’re new job or you’re new city or house or partner or whatever it is then that’s okay!
+Remind yourself, and I have to do this too, that nothing is stuck forever.
+If you don’t like your new job or your new city or house or partner or whatever it is then that’s okay!
 You have the power to change it but, you will never know if you never try.

-Change for some people can seem terrifying, I am the first to admit this but, you can’t live your life by being safe.
-After graduating you learn how to be completely independent in your chosen career, you’re the one having to sort out your own internships or job interviews and choosing a path that is right for you, all of these new experiences is what makes you grow as a person and although at the time it can feel damn right scary, it turns out to be really valuable and what shapes you as a person.
+Change for some people can seem terrifying.
+I am the first to admit this but, you can’t live your life by being safe.
+After graduating university you learn how to be completely independent in your chosen career.
+You’re the one having to sort out your own internships or job interviews and choosing a path that is right for you.
+All of these new experiences is what makes you grow as a person and although at the time it can feel damn right scary, it turns out to be really valuable and what shapes you as a person.

 Lots of love, Melissa x